COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Dec" >}}

+* COLA-Lab is hiring!!!
+We have multiple fully funded PhD studentships available for September 2023 entry.
+Detailed information can be found from [here](/docs/home/vacancies). <i class='fa fa-calendar' style='font-size:19px'></i> December 1

+* My UKRI Future Leaders Fellowship renewal has been approved as a **prima facie case**, i.e., without any further interview justification.
+There will be an additional three-year funding started from May 2023.
+Really appreciated the generous support from UKRI in the past nearly four years.
+Look forward to create a new research programme and fight for its future in the coming years.  <i class='fa fa-calendar' style='font-size:19px'></i> December 1

+{{< /tab >}}

 {{< tab "Oct" >}}

 * We have three papers accepted to the NeurIPS Workshop on Gaussian Processes, Spatiotemporal Modeling, and Decision-making Systems.
 Congratulations to Renzhi, Peili and Jiangjiao, very well done! <i class='fa fa-calendar' style='font-size:19px'></i> October 14